 I obsessively drew Puff the Magic Dragon when I was five-years-old.
-For the past year, experimenting with new ways of working, I returned to this practice, sitting down almost daily to try to replicate with as much accuracy as possible one of those drawings saved from childhood.
+Over the course of a year, experimenting with new ways of working, I returned to this practice, sitting down almost daily to try to replicate with as much accuracy as possible one of those drawings saved from childhood.

-The drawings become a truer replica of the original, but that “original” lives in the present—faded colors, graying paper.
+With practice, the drawings became a truer replica of the original, yet that “original” lives in the present—faded colors, graying paper.
 My ability to draw as a five-year-old hovered between representation and abstraction.
-It is a story of becoming, but there are so many ways to see what is lost and what is gained, what lives in the present and what lives in the past, who I was then and who I am now.
+It is a story of becoming, both then and now.
+There are many ways to see what is lost and what is gained, what lives in the present and what lives in the past, who I was then and who I am now.
 Puff the Magic Dragon, a symbol of the end of childhood and the imaginary, is the perfect host for such wondering.